roozbehzarei/android-bundle-signer/README.md

-# Auto Bundle Signer
+# Android Bundle Signer

-Based on [cafebazaar/bundle-signer](https://github.com/cafebazaar/bundle-signer), Auto Bundle Signer is a command-line tool to generate signed binary file of your Android App Bundle:
+Based on [cafebazaar/bundle-signer](https://github.com/cafebazaar/bundle-signer), **Android Bundle Signer** is a powerful command-line tool designed to securely generate signed binary files from your Android App Bundle (AAB) directly on your PC.

 ## Usage